 Then tragedy struck…

-Sister Janet got burned with an iron while filming an episode of “Good Times”
+Sister Janet got burned with an iron in an episode of “Good Times.”

-And Michael developed a physical tic that caused him to grab onto his testicles several times per day.
+And Michael developed a physical tic that caused him to constantly grasp his testicles during live performances, albeit with great style and flair in comparison to the amateur crotch-grabbing enthusiast.

 Yet through it all, the Jackson family persevered.